BradleyCulley/bradleyculley.github.io/_posts/2023-11-11-complexity.md

    Clinically, this is characterized by the Diathesis-stress model: [https://en.wikipedia.org/wiki/Diathesis%E2%80%93stress_model](https://en.wikipedia.org/wiki/Diathesis%E2%80%93stress_model). <br/><br/>
    "Diathesis" refers to a person's innate tolerance for complexity and stress.
    In the case of the person with the bad week, the Diathesis-stress model provides the etiology of substance use disorder.
-   The pathological weight of complexity itself is characterized by psychological concepts such as cognitive load and decision fatigue.<br/><br/>
+   The pathological weight of complexity itself is characterized by psychological concepts such as cognitive load, set-shifting, and decision fatigue.<br/><br/>
    Likewise, sociologically by concepts such as role strain and role conflict.
 In other words, being two different people in two different areas of your life.<br/><br/>
    The brain detests complexity, that's for sure.<br/><br/>
    One other very large factor is the society into which one is embedded.<br/><br/>